-In mid-2016 we decided to take a radical step in our management concept: Holacracy.
-As a result, we have largely disempowered ourselves as founders and given our employees significantly more responsibility.
-Today I will explain to you what led us to this decision and why radical steps are sometimes necessary.
+In mid-2016, we decided to take a radical step in our approach to management and adopted Holacracy.
+As a result, we've largely disempowered ourselves as founders and handed over a significant amount of responsibility to our employees.
+Today, I'll explain what prompted us to make this decision and why such radical steps are sometimes necessary.

-So Torben, Marcel and I decided to go with Holacracy as a radically different approach than we were used to.
-Some of you may have already heard of it but likely in a negative context.
-Because in Holacracy there are actually only two ways it can go: either it will prevail (as with Zappos) or it fails and is completely done away with (as with Medium).
-However, as the media tends to prefer reporting on failures rather than successes, I think it's time to hear from people with first-hand experience.
+In mid-2016, Torben, Marcel and I decided to focus on a completely different management concept than before: Holacracy.
+Some of you may have already heard of it - but probably mostly in a negative context.
+Because in fact there are really only two possibilities with Holacracy: Either it catches on (as with Zappos), or it fails and is completely abolished (as with Medium).
+But since the media sometimes prefer to report on failures rather than successes, I think it's time for a first-hand experience report!

 Using Holacracy to create more freedom

-Zappos, the American Zalando model, relies on Holacracy .
-When 20 percent of the entire workforce leaves the company, it is a great (negative) cover story.
-The fact that the remaining 80 percent are among the top employees* and are probably much happier again is not worth mentioning in this context.
+Zappos, the American Zalando role model, relies on holacracy.
+When 20 percent of the entire workforce leaves the company, it makes for a great (negative) cover story.
+Unfortunately, the fact that the remaining 80 percent are among the top employees and are probably much happier is not reported.

-Another headline that is often used for Holacracy is "Organization without a boss floor" (negative).
-In reality, however, the exact opposite is the case: Organizations working with Holacracy are full of new bosses.
-So the better headline would be: "Organization full of bosses*ins".
+Another headline that is often used for holacracy is "the organization without a boss" (negative).
+In reality, however, the exact opposite is true: organizations that work with holacracy are full of new leaders.
+So the better headline would be: "Organization of bosses".

-In fact, Holacracy promises more freedom within the company.
-For both the new and the old bosses*.
-In this article I will show you exactly how this is to be achieved.
-And I describe why RAIDBOXES decided to take this extreme step.
+In fact, Holacracy promises more freedom in the company.
+To both the new and the old managers.
+In this article, I will show you exactly how this is to be achieved.
+And I describe why Raidboxes decided to take this extreme step.

-If you ask your friends about how things are going at work, three out of five of your friends and acquaintances are probably quite dissatisfied.
-The source of dissatisfaction is usually quickly identified on closer inspection: everyone is annoyed by their bosses.
-The two satisfied ones are then by the way usually even high-level personnel. 😉
+If you ask your friends how things are going at work, three out of five of your friends and acquaintances are probably pretty dissatisfied.
+The source of the dissatisfaction is usually quickly identified if you listen closely: they are all annoyed with their superiors.
+By the way, the two who are satisfied are usually managers themselves. 😉

-This subjective impression is confirmed when you look at the results of the Gallup Study 2016: 85 percent of participants don't enjoy going to work and while there they usually only do the minimum work required by their contracts.
-The study has been collecting the same data for decades so it's easy to see how this fact has barely changed over time.
+This subjective impression is confirmed by the Gallup Study 2016 results: 85 percent of participants don't enjoy going to work and they usually only do the minimum required by their contracts.
+The study has been collecting the same data for decades and you can see how the situation has barely changed over time.

-These findings aren't new and have been proven by researchers many times before.
-Management training courses designed to resolve these types problems have been around for such a long time already.
-In my opinion, however, such training can only alleviate the symptoms of a problem that is found on a structural level.
+These findings aren't new and endless studies come to the same conclusions.
+Management training courses designed to resolve these types of problems have been around for years.
+In my opinion, however, training can only alleviate the symptoms of a problem that is on a structural level.
 The problem itself is caused by the way in which we work today.

-If you take a closer look at management theories, you will find that there are three types of leadership: Dialogic, structural and cultural leadership.
-Dialogical leadership describes a direct interaction between superiors and employees*.
-In this form of leadership, leading and maintaining the dialogue is a major resource eater.
-In my experience, management training often starts right here.
-But direct interaction becomes less and less important when structural and cultural leadership is perfected.
+If you dig a little deeper into management theories, you will find that there are three types of leadership: Dialogical, structural and cultural leadership.
+Dialogical leadership describes a direct interaction between superiors and employees.
+In this form of leadership, leading and maintaining dialogue is a major resource guzzler.
+Leadership training - in my experience - often starts exactly here.
+But direct interaction becomes less and less important when structural and cultural leadership are perfected.

 Structural leadership, on the other hand, refers to everything that does not require direct interaction.
-This includes general, documented work instructions, but above all rules and the structure of the company itself.
+This includes, for example, general, documented work instructions, but, above all, rules and the structure of the company itself.
 If, for example, the management of a call center decides to grant the employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.

-Cultural leadership means that the entrepreneurs create values and visions, according to which the company and its staff act.
-Among other things, the culture of a company determines which employees* are selected.
-For example, if a company sets the value of transparency as its guiding principle (as it Buffer ), then a team member who refuses to publish his salary will have little chance in the company.
+Cultural leadership means that entrepreneurs create values and visions according to which the company and its staff act.
+The culture of a company determines, among other things, which employees are selected.
+If a company sets the value of transparency as its guiding principle (as Buffer does), for example, then a team member who refuses to publish his or her salary will have little chance in the company.

-If structural and cultural leadership is emphasized, the consequence is less direct interaction, thus less potential for misunderstandings and more resources for the actual core tasks.
-Result: employees and "bosses" become freer and more satisfied.
-This is exactly what Holacracy promises.
+When structural and cultural leadership are brought to the foreground, it results in less direct interaction.
+In turn, this means less potential for misunderstandings and more resources for the actual core tasks.
+The team and management experience more freedom and are more satisfied.
+That's exactly what Holacracy promises.

-Holacracy emphasizes cultural, but above all structural leadership, and reduces dialogical leadership to a minimum.
+Holacracy emphasizes cultural and, above all, structural leadership while reducing dialogical leadership to a minimum.

-This promise was for us, as founders, very appealing.
+As founders, this promise was very appealing.
 Ultimately, our own personal experience was the decisive factor in the decision.
+We wanted:

 - Better scalability and more agility